GaijinEntertainment/DagorEngine/_docs/source/getting-started/directory_structure.md

 - **Testable**: ensure libraries can be easily tested.

-Developers are encouraged to move code that meets these principles into `1stPartyLibs/` or `gameLibs/`, depending on the dependencies, rather than keeping it within individual projects.
+Developers are encouraged to move code that meets these principles into `1stPartyLibs` or `gameLibs`, depending on the dependencies, rather than keeping it within individual projects.
 This practice helps avoid code duplication and increases the likelihood of code review and improvement.